kamilburda/gimp-export-layers/README for Translators.md

 ------------------------------

 First, make sure you extracted the plug-in to
-`[user directory]/.gimp-2.8/plug-ins`.
+`[your user folder]/.gimp-2.8/plug-ins`.
 You then need to generate an .mo file from the translated .po file.